 What is the aim of this review?

-What are the main results of the review?
+What are the main results of this review?

 How up-to-date is this review?

-The Cochrane Review authors searched for studies that had been published up to 5 December 2018.
+The review authors searched for studies that have been up to 25 January 2018.